solo-io/service-mesh-for-less-blog/README.md

 # Conclusion

 In this blog we explored three main value propositions for Istio Ambient Mode
-- Simplify operations of the service mesh
-- Reduce infrastructure costs
+- Simplified Operations: Eliminating sidecars reduces the operational burden on Platform and Application teams, particularly during proxy upgrades.
+- Reduced Infrastructure Costs: By adopting a sidecarless architecture, the resource costs are scaled with the platform rather than each application, leading to significant savings.
-- Improved resource utilization and application performance
+- Improved Performance: Ambient mode offers improved resource utilization and superior latency performance compared to traditional sidecar and alternative service mesh approaches.

-In our hypothetical scenario detailed in this experiment, the adoption of Ambient mode fulfills the mTLS mandate that was implemented by the Security team without imposing any additional cost to the Application team.
-From a performance perspective, we can see that the additional latency cost incurred by utilizing a mesh is as follows for our sample 3-tier application deployed across 50 namespaces with 50 loadgenerator clients pushing a cluster-wide total of 22.5K RPS (450RPS per client)
+In our hypothetical scenario, the adoption of Ambient mode fulfills the mTLS mandate from the Security team without imposing significant additional costs on the Application team.
+From a performance perspective, the additional latency incurred by utilizing a mesh is minimal

+From a baseline monthly cost of $5475 for our 50 namespace workload

+- LinkerD and Istio Sidecar can add up to **36%** increase in infrastructure costs
+- L4 Istio Ambient incurs additional cost of **5%** but is still much lower than the sidecar approach
+- Istio Ambient with Waypoint Proxy (configured to be highly available) for the full L4/L7 feature set is much lower at **+15%** increase in cost

 From a baseline performance of `1.5ms` - `2.1ms`